 When compared with the vital registration data from Stats SA, it is found that neonatal deaths on the NPR account for only a small proportion of the registered deaths.
 In addition, this proportion is not stable over time.
-For these reasons, it is necessary to consider an alternative data source to monitor the level of NMR.
+For these reasons, it is necessary to consider an alternative data source to monitor the level of the neonatal mortality rate (NMR).
 Figure 19 shows the number of neonatal deaths and stillbirths from the DHIS compared to the corresponding deaths from the cause-of-death vital registration (VR).
+Also included on the figure are the early and late neonatal rates from the DHIS, based on deaths per 1000 live births in the first 7 deaths and the next 21 days after birth, respectively.
 Neonatal deaths from the VR data were fairly steady from 2006-2009 but declined over the next four years after which they appear to have levelled off.
 The number of neonatal deaths in the DHIS, on the other hand, has increased steadily from 2008-2014, overtaking the VR deaths in 2012.
-While at the same time the VR data of registered stillbirths shows little change over the period at a level of about 15 000, followed by a decline from 2015-2016, whereas the stillbirths captured by the DHIS has declined steadily over the whole period, particularly from 2015 to 2016, before increasing from 2016 to 2017 and 2018.
+While at the same time the VR data of registered stillbirths shows little change over the period at a level of about 15 000, followed by a decline from 2015-2017, whereas the stillbirths captured by the DHIS has declined steadily over the whole period, particularly from 2015 to 2016, before increasing from 2016 to 2017 and remaining more or less stable up to 2020.
 The decline from 2015 to 2016 is a similar decline in the neonatal VR deaths.

 The VR system misses neonatal deaths that have not been registered, while the DHIS misses the deaths that occur in the private sector or at home.
-In 2008, the DHIS captured 72% of the VR neonatal deaths, 75% in 2009, and 86% in 2010.
+In 2008, the DHIS captured 72% of the number of the VR neonatal deaths, 75% in 2009, and 86% in 2010.
 By 2011, the number of neonatal deaths in the DHIS matched the number of the VR neonatal deaths and since then the number has risen above the numbers of VR deaths in recent years.